-Probe cover 50 in the preferred embodiment is made of closed-cell black plastic foam (e.g., a closed cell polyolefin foam such as polyethylene or polypropylene, thermoset closed-cell polyurethane foam, or expanded polystyrene foam).
+Probe cover 50 in the preferred embodiment is made of closedcell black plastic foam (e.g., a closed cell polyolefin foam such as polyethylene or polypropylene, thermoset closed-cell polyurethane foam, or expanded polystyrene foam).
 The foam may have a density of anywhere from 2 pounds to 6 pounds per cubic foot for example.
-In this embodiment, the foam wall thickness of the finished probe cover 50 will vary, but in the preferred embodiment may have a thickness of between 1⁄216 and 3⁄416 of an inch to provide a desired cushioning and sealing effect.
-The foam construction of probe cover 50 allows the probe cover to deform when inserted into a patient's ear (see FIGS. 3 and 3A)-sealing the patient's ear canal and providing a high degree of cushioning and comfort not available in any prior disposable probe cover design.
-The closed-cell foam construction probe cover 50 also provides a barrier that is impervious already low risk of cross-contamination.
+In this embodiment, the foam wall thickness of the finished probe cover 50 will vary, but in the preferred embodiment may have a thickness of between 1/16 and 3/16 of an inch to provide a desired cushioning and sealing effect.
+The foam construction of probe cover 50 allows the probe cover to deform when inserted into a patient's ear (see FIGS. 3 and 3A)sealing the patient's ear canal and providing a high degree of cushioning and comfort not available in any prior disposable probe cover design.
+The closed-cell foam construction probe cover 50 also provides a barrier that is impervious to germs, fluids and other secretions-further reducing the already low risk of cross-contamination.